dfircheatsheet/DFIRSeries/Episode 2.md

 ### Static AKA (Dead box acquisition):

-​	Capturing the data without running the OS by connecting the Hard disk to other device or using tools like "Write blocker"
+​	Capturing the data without running the OS by connecting the Hard disk to other devices or using tools like "Write blocker"

 ### Local: